Payday loan reform has saved consumers over $1 billion in interest and fees.

 Unaffordable payday loans have negatively affected millions of people in the United States—often costing borrowers more than double the amount of their original loan.
 Since Colorado enacted payday lending reform in 2010, Ohio, Virginia, and Hawaii have followed.

-In this video, borrowers, state elected officials, and advocates explain why reforming payday lending practices in other states throughout the country can help consumers access affordable loans with guaranteed protections and safeguards.
+In this video, borrowers, state elected officials, and advocates explain how states can reform payday lending practices to help consumers access affordable loans with guaranteed protections and safeguards.

 Learn more about payday lending